 Because the RemoteLock's WiFi radio is turned off when the lock is not in use to conserve power, a "Heartbeat Interval" is set in order to wake up the lock at scheduled intervals.
 Each time the lock connects it will check for new commands, such as lock or unlock or the addition of new user codes.

 When the lock does wake up and connect to WiFi, it keeps the connection open for about 10 to 15 seconds.
 After 5 seconds of inactivity (no keypresses on the lock and no new commands received from the web), the lock will disconnect from the internet and go back to sleep.
+This is what creates the 'pending wakeup' message you may see next to the lock/unlock icon.

 The lock can also be set to wake up the WiFi and connect to the server the moment the keypad is pressed (if Wake WiFi is set to On).
 Therefore, when someone unlocks the door, it will wake up and report this event immediately instead of waiting until the next heartbeat.
 Additionally, if you have someone outside the house that you wish to let in, but don’t want to give them a code, simply unlock the door from your smartphone, then instruct that person to press any button on the keypad to wake the lock up.
 The lock will then receive the command from the internet and unlock the door.